 - Whether the test is to be observed or not

 - If using a C/TPA, their name, address, phone, and fax number.

 It’s your responsibility to get information and results from your service agent whether you use a C/TPA or not.
 Your employees may not perform safety-sensitive duties until you receive the results of their drug/alcohol tests.

-DOT drug and alcohol collectors must meet DOT requirements.
+DOT drug and alcohol collectors must meet DOT drug testing requirements.
 They must receive qualification training and follow-up refresher training every five years.
 Collectors must maintain documentation showing they meet all DOT requirements.
 Furthermore, collection sites must also meet DOT requirements.

 Am I required to hire a C/TPA?

 If you own and operate a safety sensitive vehicle (truckers, for example), you are required to hire a C/TPA to manage your drug/alcohol testing program.